enterprisemediawiki/Wiretap/README.md

 ### Before upgrading to MediaWiki 1.25

-Before upgrading your instalation to MediaWiki 1.25, make sure to grab the latest Wiretap and in addition to running update.php and wiretapRecordPageHitCount.php, also run:
+Before upgrading your installation to MediaWiki 1.25, make sure to grab the latest Wiretap and in addition to running update.php and wiretapRecordPageHitCount.php, also run:

 ```
 php extensions/Wiretap/wiretapRecordLegacyHitCount.php